signalshore/signalshore.github.io/content/2019-08-11-Programming-Languages-Part-B.md

 method of obtaining the next number is that you increment the current number by 1.

 This gives us a good starting point of how to go about designing streams.
-In a stream (in this case) the flow of data is controlled by the consumer as data is produced only when it is asked for by the consumer and the only two pieces of information needed by either the producer or the consumer is the current position on the stream (the producer already knows about the starting position) and the formula.
+In a stream (in this case) the flow of data is controlled by the consumer as data is produced only when it is asked for by the consumer and the only two pieces of information needed by either the producer or the consumer is the starting element of the stream and the formula.

-** Memoization
- This is another interesting programming idiom that i used to reduce computation while evaluating programs.

-If a function produces the same value when it is called with multiple times then, we do not need to evaluate it everytime (even if we are using thunks).
-We can just save the value of the function the first time it is called and use that computed value next time it is required.
+So we can code up streams by writing a thunk that evaluates to a pair wherein the first element is the first element and the second element is a thunk that has everything we need to get all the elements from 2 to infinity.

+Let us write a stream that just produces an infinite stream of 1's

+    #!Racket
+    (define ones-st (lambda () (cons 1 ones)))

+    ;; we call this stream by

+    ;; this gives the first element
+    (car (one-st))

+    ;; this gives us the second element
+    (car (cdr (one-st)))

+The stream is a thunk which when evaluated gives a pair.
+The first element in the pair is the first value in the stream and the second element is another thunk.
+We can clearly see how this works in the way we call it.

+This stream is a bit easy to understand since there is not transformation that is taking place between the subsequent elements.

+Now we will define the same stream and put a transformation function in the middle.
+This function will not do anything but it will act as a good placeholder for future transformations.

+    #!Racket
+    (define (ones)
+        (define (ones-help x)
+        (cons x (lambda () (ones-help (+ x 0)))))
+    (ones-help 1))

+In this way we have a framework of how to go about designing different streams.
+Let use write an infinite stream of the square of all the natual numbers.

+    #!Racket
+    (define (square)
+        (define (square-help x)
+        (cons (* x x) (lambda () (square-help (+ x 1)))))
+    (square-help 1))

+How do we get elements from the stream ?

+To get the first element we evaluate the stream and get the first element form the pair.
+To get the second element from the stream we evaluate the cdr of the pair we get.

+    #!Racket
+    (car (square))
+    ;; first element

+    (car ((cdr (square))))
+    ;; second element

+Thus we can get new elements from the list.

+Note: This is the exact same way in which Alonzo Church defines Church Numerals.

+## Datatype with structs.

+SML has records and datatype bindings that allows us to make compund dataypes and data-structures and it lets us use pattern matching to get the desired data out form the data structure.

+For Example,

+    #$!SML
+    val record_test =  { first = "sohom", second = "b", number = 1000 };
+    (* creates a new record in the env and binds it to record_test *)

+    val { first = t : string , second = tt : string, number = ttt : int } = record_test;

+    (* This pattern matches the record on the left with the record on the right and binds the values after extracting them from the record *)

+We could implement the same kind of the thing in Racket using cons cells but there is an even better way in Racket.
+In Racket we can use structs to define custom data types.

+When we add a new datatype with `struct` it introduces a bunch of other functions into the environment.
+Let me illustrate this wtih an example.

+    #!Racket
+    (struct foo (field1 field2 field3))

+This will introduce a constructor for this struct, a checker for this struct and accessor functions for each field in the struct.
+This is super handy.

+So we can do things like

+    #!Racket
+    (define new_t (foo 1 2 3))

+    (foo? new_t)
+    ;; evaluates to #t

+    (foo-field1 new_t)
+    ;; evaluates to 1

+    (foo-field2 new_t)
+    ;; evaluates to 2

+    (foo-field3 new_t)
+    ;; evaluates to 3

+I think this is really cool.
+Especially becase the user does not have to write accessor functions for all the types they define, but instead the language system generates them.
+Also, struct is not a syntactic sugar for some list or something else.
+Struct actually creates a new type in the env.

+## Implementing a Programming Language
+This something that we actually have to do this course.
+It's a part of the homework.

+I will not go into the details but this week was particularly very interesting because you had to first understand the syntax and the semantics of the programming language that you were supposed to build and then write the interpretor for it.

+One thing that I did get over was my fear of interpretors and realize that a compiler or and interpreter is just a normal program; there is nothing too fancy about it.
+That was really fun to learn.

+I had a really geat time trying and implementing Closures and writing the main eval function.

+### What is the environment ?
+During programming we often hear about the "environment" a lot but we do not spend too much time thinking about what it actually is.
+Turns out that the environment is just a mapping that stores the indentifies that the values/expressions the identifiers are bound too.
+When you think about it, this makes sense, right ?

+I mean, what is the role of the environment ?
+Like all the environment is supposed to do is to make sure that when the expressions are evaluated they get evaluated with the correct values.

-How we do it in racket is by using mutation.
-We have a static list that The idea is that we do this at
+In the made up programming language we  do this by using a list as the environment.

+### Closures and Lexical Scoping
+In the MUPL (made up programing language), we implement lexical scoping and closures.

+It's quite simple.
+When the interpreter encounter a fuction defition it just wraps the function along with the env in a data structure (like a cons of two elements) and that is about it.

+The most challenging part of this whole exercise was to write the cse for the function calls.

+## Static Checking